actigraph/CentrePointIntegrationGuide/README.md

 ![Kiku](webhook_diagram.png)

 ## CentrePoint *PUSH* Service Architecture
 To faciliate future integrations between CentrePoint and external systems, ActiGraph will be supportting a *PUSH* service architecture in the near future.
 Here ActiGraph's software engineering team will likely design a means to *PUSH* RAW/EPOCH data files to a study-configured logical cloud container (i.e. Azure storage account, AWS bucket, and/or sFTP server path).
-In addition to RAW/EPOCH data files, ActiGraph intends to support the *Pushing* of analytics related data through calculated subject daily aggregates/statistics.
+In addition to RAW/EPOCH data files, ActiGraph intends to support the *PUSHING* of analytics related data through calculated subject daily aggregates/statistics.

 ## CentrePoint V3 API